Sidmach rewards best performing WAEC students - Vanguard News Nigeria

 GM, Software Solutions Division of Sidmach, Mr. Mudashiru Lawal, while presenting the award, reiterated Sidmach Technologies’ commitment to rewarding excellence in education.

-Sidmach Technologies is a leading technology company in education, offering solutions that transform learning, teaching and administration in schools and education bodies across Nigeria and West Africa.
+Sidmach Technologies is a leading technology company offering solutions that transform learning, teaching and administration in schools and education bodies across Nigeria and West Africa.